Syed-Alberuni/NMF-for-Identification-of-Human-Disease-Associated-Gene-Module/README.md

 write.table(matrix,"simantic_sim_matrix_nonprogressor",sep="\t")
 # After that find the top gene sets using the quantile function.
 quantile(sim_mat,c(0.75,0.85,0.95),na.rm = TRUE)
-#create an adjacency matrix using the PPI dataset and the semantic similarity matrix using GO_dataset.
+#create an adjacency matrix using the PPI dataset and the semantic similarity matrix using GO_dataset.(Adj_mat.m)
-#find optimal number of cluster using silhouette method(for both GO and PPI dataset)
+# find optimal number of cluster using silhouette method(for both GO and PPI dataset)
 library(factoextra)
 fviz_nbclust(sim_matrix, kmeans, method = "silhouette")+
       labs(subtitle = "Silhouette method")
 fviz_nbclust(adj_matrix, kmeans, method = "silhouette")+
       labs(subtitle = "Silhouette method")
-#The two networks (PPI Network and semantic similarity network) are partitioned using a simple k-means clustering.
+# The two networks (PPI Network and semantic similarity network) are partitioned using a simple k-means clustering.
 sim_matrix_cluster=kmeans(sim_matrix,centers = 6,nstart = 25)
 adj_matrix_cluster=kmeans(adj_matrix,centers = 4,nstart = 25)
 #The two categories of modules are then integrated by using a matrix factorization-based framework.